chstan/arpes/docs/interactive.md

 2. Color normalization does not persist across scrolling

-Ultimately we aim to include most of the behavior from ImageTool 5 as well as a few other tools (like marking symmetry points) that are especially helpful in PyPES.
+Ultimately we aim to include most of the behavior from ImageTool 5 as well as a few other tools (like marking symmetry points) that are especially helpful in PyARPES.

 Invoke with `qt_tool`